madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 The process must block without returning to the shell prompt.

 ### Publish a test message
-From another SSH terminal: Publishes a WhatsApp notification message to RabbitMQ.
+From another SSH terminal, publish a WhatsApp notification message to RabbitMQ.

 ```console
 ./rabbitmqadmin publish \